twiztedmyrtle/twiztedmyrtle.github.io/content/circle-of-allies.md

             <div class="email-testimony">
               <i class="fa fa-envelope"></i>
               <div class="testimony-container">
                 <p>You and I aren’t so different after all in terms of how we see things.
-We might just use different language or operate from a different framework.
+We might use different language or operate from a different framework.
 But I’m inspired by your passion for righting wrongs and speaking up fearlessly for those who have no voice. </p>
                <p>Paul</p>
               </div>
             </div>